jjvanzon/Circular-Language-Spec/spec/inheritance/extending-the-system-interfaces-older.md

 ### Extend System Interface with More Members

-Other features of the new computer language can add more items to the system interface, to define the behavior of a related item.
+Other features of Encircle can add more items to the system interface, to define the behavior of a related item.
 The system interface is *extensible*.
 For instance the concept of *the class* will add more items to the configuration of a related item.
 So apart from extending a system interface’s existing commands, new commands and objects can be added to the system interface.

 The system interface members added by other features will automatically get all the extension possibilities as well.

 ### Extension Regardless of Value Change

 The various __Get__ commands only really execute their procedure when a value is actually *changed*.
-That is the default behavior of the new computer language.
+That is the default behavior of Encircle.
 It prevents a lot of unnecessary system activity.
 By default, pre- and post-extension procedures are only executed for getters, when a *different* value is actually assigned.
-However, a feature, that may be added to the new computer language could be:
+However, a feature, that may be added to Encircle could be:

 - Pre-extension regardless of value change
 - Post-extension regardless of value change